 Prerequisite(s): third-year standing.
-Seminar three hours a week.

 HIST 3105 [0.5 credit] Renaissance Europe

 The political and cultural history of Europe in the fourteenth, fifteenth and sixteenth centuries, with emphasis on the Italian Renaissance and its diffusion into England and France.
 (Field a).